|Add to your personal catalog|

 ESS-300 Envir.Problem Solving (Fall; Yearly; 4.00 Credits; S,N) Students will practice and gain experience in solving actual environmental problems by putting academic theory to work in real world situations.
 Students will learn to work effectively in interdisciplinary teams comprised of both environmental scientist and environmental studies students.
 This course serves as preparation for senior research and internships.
 Prerequisite: ESS100.

 ESS-301 Environmental Methods (Either Semester; Yearly; 3.00 Credits; N) This course deals with a variety of environmental issues and problems.
 This includes the causes and the scientific and social backgrounds needed to understand them.
 It also introduces the student to the roles of scientists and engineers in dealing with them.
 The course involves both quantitative and qualitative assessments.
 Prerequisites: ESS100 and 1 year of chemistry or permission of the instructor.

 ESS-305 Environmental Economics (Spring; Yearly; 3.00 Credits; S) This course will cover the basics of microeconomic analysis as it applies to the environmental decision making and environmental policy with respect to pollution abetment, resource harvesting, and sustainability analysis.
 The course will also explore the strengths and weaknesses of economic models of human behavior.
 Finally, the course explores the growing concern of sustainable and resilient economies.
-Prerequisites: ESS100 and EB105 or EB223 or permission of the instructor.
+Prerequisites: ESS100 and EB105 or EB223 and Sophomore standing or permission of the instructor.